Gianni89/survivalshooter/README.md

 ##Setting Up

-In this repo you will find the [Survival Shooter folder](SurvivalShooter) which contains a zip file with the game executable.
-To run the game you will need to [**download the repo as a zip**](https://github.com/Gianni89/survivalshooter/archive/master.zip), navigate to the Survival Shooter folder and unzip the Survival Shooter Game zip file, which contains the game files and executable.
+To run the game you will need to [**click here**](https://github.com/Gianni89/survivalshooter/archive/master.zip) to download the repo.
+Unzip the file and navigate to the SurvivalShooter folder which contains the Survival Shooter Game zip file.
+Unzip this file to find the the game files and executable, the game files and executable must be in the same folder for the game to run.

 ##Introduction